Fractional bonds

 Lack of liquidity and secondary market trading

-Lack of liquidity may result in difficulty in finding a price to sell an investment you have made.
-In the case of company bankruptcy, suspension of trading, takeover rumors, or flights of capital from a country in crisis this may mean it is impossible to find any price to close out your position.
+Lack of liquidity may result in difficulty finding a price to sell an investment you have made.
+In the case of company bankruptcy, suspension of trading, takeover rumors, or flights of capital from a country in crisis, this may mean it is impossible to find any price to close out your position.
 This could lead to substantial losses up to the value of the investment.
 No assurance can be given that any trading market for the securities will exist or whether any such market will be liquid or illiquid.
 If the Securities are not traded on any exchange, pricing information may be more difficult to obtain, and the liquidity and price of the Securities may be adversely affected.

 Currency risk